tarstutorials/vrsensorint/source/content/m1/unity_orientation.rst

 ---------------------------

 .. image:: https://img.youtube.com/vi/UpcgKQ234s8/maxresdefault.jpg
-    :alt: Youtube Video Explaining Creating a New Unity Project.
+    :alt: YouTube Video Explaining Creating a New Unity Project.
     :target: https://youtu.be/UpcgKQ234s8

-**[Click on the above image for our Youtube tutorial on Creating a New Unity Project.]**
+**[Click on the above image for our YouTube tutorial on Creating a New Unity Project.]**

 For our first project, we'll be designing a simple mobile mobile application for Android.
 Use the following steps to get started: